Referential communication in heterogeneous communities of pre-trained visual deep networks

 The continuous messages thus seem to be genuinely dense.
 Indeed, further analysis showed that introducing Gaussian noise (e.g., $\mu=0$, $\sigma=0.05$) in the messages during evaluation impacted performance negatively (22\% accuracy loss).
 Very small changes in the message representation significantly changed the image the receiver would choose.

-That information is not sparsely encoded in the continuous vector dimensions, or in some latent combinations of them, is confirmed by a PCA analysis over message space.
-The PCA eigenvalues are shown in Fig.~\ref{fig:eigencorr}.
+That information is not sparsely encoded in the continuous vector dimensions, or in some \mat{linear} combinations of them, is confirmed by a PCA analysis over 64-dimensional message space.\mat{A non-linear transformation is required to disentangle the space, as performed with the SAE method in Section \ref{sec:analysis-sae}.} The PCA eigenvalues are shown in Fig.~\ref{fig:eigencorr}.
 All PCA dimensions explain similar amounts of variance, with no dimension holding significantly more information.
 The figure also shows that there is no significant correlation between the original continuous vector dimensions, suggesting that they all carry independent information.